benlcollins/rails_api_testing_examples/readme.md

 require 'rails_helper'

 RSpec.describe Muppet, :type => :model do

 	it "doesn't save without a valid name" do muppet = Muppet.new(name: "", image_url: "muppet.jpg")
 		expect(muppet).not_to be_valid, "Muppet saved without a valid name" end

-	it "doesn't save without a valid image_url" do muppet = Muppet.new(name: "muppet", image_url: "")
-		expect(muppet).not_to be_valid, "Muppet saved without a valid image_url"
-	end
 end
 ```